ajaykarwal/inspect-fm/_pages/contact.md

   permalink: /contact/
 ---

-Have any questions you'd like us to discuss?
 Have some feedback about the show?
-Want to just be friends?
+Have any questions you'd like me to discuss in an episode?
+Fancy becomming a Sponsor or just want to be friends?

-You can find us on twitter at [@inspectfm](https://twitter.com/inspectfm) or you can send us an email at [inspectfm@gmail.com](mailto:inspectfm@gmail.com).
+You can find me on twitter at [@inspectfm](https://twitter.com/inspectfm) or you can send me an email at [inspectfm@gmail.com](mailto:inspectfm@gmail.com).